 In partnership with the Ralph C. Wilson Jr. Foundation and Generations United, the artists of Limelight, LLC. crafted a new performance aimed at raising awareness about the unique experience of being a Solo Ager.
 This performance highlights individual experiences from 18 culturally, economically and racially distinct solo agers interviewed across Southeast, MI and Western, NY that speak to the collective experience of this growing population.
 According to the Pew Research Center, more than 25% of adults 60 years of age and older are considered Solo Agers and that number is only expected to rise.
 As it does, we hope the Solo Acts will help illuminate unique individual and collective experiences and in doing so assist caregivers, faith leaders, non-profit directors, policy makers, philanthropy and solo agers.
 To learn more, click here.

 2010 - present

-I recently received my M.A. in Interpretation and Performance Studies from Eastern Michigan University.
+In 2020 in received my M.A. in Interpretation and Performance Studies from Eastern Michigan University.
 During my graduate studies I served as a director in the 2019 Student Written Student Directed One Act Festival, and I assistant directed a devised piece entitled [Something Between] which performed early March 2020.
 I also designed and facilitated an applied theatre program for addressing verbal violence between Asian youth and their parents.
 In addition to these activities, I served as a graduate instructor for two sections of Foundations of Speech Communication, a graduate supervisor in the scene shop and the social media coordinator for the College of Arts & Sciences.
 My research has led me to explore Queer identity through applied theatre, autoethnography, the performance of oral histories, arts based research and physical performance.